The making of a textile which is woven by hand on either a horizontal or vertical loom in discontinuous weft to form an image.

 Within the UK there are no regional or local styles or techniques as such; variation of techniques is down to the individual artists.

 Issues affecting the viability of the craft

-Lack of awareness, patronage and demand in generating enough regular large-scale commissions to economically sustain running a professional workshops, including master weavers and younger trainees for the future.
+- There is also a lack of awareness, patronage and demand in generating enough regular large-scale commissions to economically sustain running a professional workshop.
+This impacts on future Master Weavers and younger trainees.

 British Tapestry Group – the British Tapestry Group has regional groups which meet locally in the South East, the Midlands, and Scotland.